As a Munich-based company, we have grown from a simple smithy to the globally active MEILLER Group. Learn more about the company.

 A pioneer of innovation

-As a global player, the family-run MEILLER company has a history of success going back over more than 166 years.
+As a global player, the family-run MEILLER company has a history of success going back to the year 1850.
 With a history of continuous growth, MEILLER has constantly developed its range of services and expertise, becoming the market leader as a system provider in construction, waste management and the commercial vehicle industries.

 How it all began